 Tip #4: Put Those Plants In

-Making planters isn’t intuitive to most people so here is the process!
+Making planters isn’t intuitive to most people, so here is the process!
 Put the drainage material in, followed by the soil.
-Don’t tap it down at this point as you want to add plants into it.
-Set the plants on the surface of the dirt to get the idea of the “look” you are creating.
+Don’t tap it down at this point, as you want to add plants to it.
+Set the plants on the surface of the dirt to get an idea of the “look” you are creating.
 Then remove them from the pots and settle them into place and gently tap down the soil.
 Add more soil as needed to bring the level of the soil surface to within 1.5 inches from the top.
 Make sure the base of the plant where the root starts is level with the soil surface in your planter; when planted too deep, plants can suffocate.

 Tip #5: Get the Right Planters by the Right Maintenance

 The key questions with watering are, “When?” and “How much?”
 Water when the surface of the soil feels dry.
 When you are watering, water enough so that some water escapes from the drain holes at the bottom of the pot.
 During the summer months, planters may need watering several times per day, depending on the size of the planter, the weather and the location.
 Early in the morning is the best time to water, as the water doesn’t evaporate so quickly!
 To get the lushest foliage, make sure to fertilize every 2-3 weeks or so.

 There you have it!!
 I hope you found this helpful!!
 If you have any questions, make sure to leave them below … or, better yet, use the pros!
 Garden Centre professionals are experts with these projects and questions!!

 Thank you Bylands Nurseries for sponsoring this post.
 All comments and opinions are my own.